-The arrangement with Yamaha lasted until 1975, as Young Chang decided to manufacture pianos under its own name, and to expand the company's reach domestically and internationally.
-Towards the late 1970s, Young Chang began exporting their pianos to the United States.
+This arrangement with Yamaha lasted until 1975, as Young Chang decided to manufacture pianos under their own name, as well as to expand the company's reach, domestically and internationally.
+Toward the late 1970s, Young Chang began exporting their pianos to the United States.

-Young Chang also built pianos for other companies, under names such as: Astor, Bechendorff, Bergmann, Cline, Essex, Ibach, Karl Muller, Knabe, Nakamura, Pramberger, Schafer & Sons, Wagner, Weber, Wurlitzer.
+Young Chang also built pianos for other companies, under names such as Astor, Bechendorff, Bergmann, Cline, Essex, Ibach, Karl Muller, Knabe, Nakamura, Pramberger, Schafer & Sons, Wagner, Weber, and Wurlitzer.

 In 1990, Young Chang purchased Kurzweil Music Systems, a manufacturer of high end digital and electronic musical instruments, thus making their market even much wider.

 Present Day Manufacturing

 The company is headquartered in Incheon, South Korea and has more than 2000 full time workers who design and build their grand and upright pianos, as well as the Kurzweil Music Systems.

 Young Chang Grand pianos come in three series:

 Young Chang Upright pianos also come in three series with the same names, the Platinum Series, Professional Artist and the Y Series.

 After the company purchased Kurzweil Music Systems, Young Chang continued to manufacture electronic and digital musical instruments under the same name.
 Currently, they have five different electronic piano series with a total of nine different designs.